szczyglis-dev/py-gpt/docs/source/plugins.rst

 - ``Magic word phrase max length`` *magic_word_phrase_length*

 The minimum phrase duration for magic word. *Default:* `2`

+- ``Prefix words`` *prefix_words*

+List of words that are required at start of every phrase to be sent.
+E.g. you can define words like "OK", or "GPT" - if defined then any phrases not prefixed with those words will be ignored.
+You can put multiple words or phrases separated by coma.
+Leave empty to disable.  *Default:* `empty`

 - ``Stop words`` *stop_words*